YellowWebcam/yellow-lite/readme.md

 # Yellow Webcam Lite

 Yellow Webcam Lite turns your Raspberry PI and your DSLR into a powerful webcam solution.
-Yellow Lite is released as Open Source software and therefore available free of charge for any usage.
+Yellow Lite is released as Open Source software (Apache 2.0 License) and therefore available free of charge for any usage.

 [avisec ag](https://www.avisec.ch/) runs the [Yellow Webcam solution](https://yellow.webcam/) offering an end to end offering that includes consulting, weather-proof